EventStore/eventstore.org/_posts/2020-01-09-guest-post-subscription-service.md

 await subscriptionService.Start(CancellationToken.None);
 ```

-The Subscription Service will connect (and create where applicable) the persistent subscription and deliver all the events on this stream to configured endpoint.
+The Subscription Service will connect (and create where applicable) the persistent subscription, and deliver all the events on this stream to the configured endpoint.

 ## Business case for the subscription service

-If an Event Store is central to your system, there is a good chance you have a requirement to deliver events from here to other systems.
+If Event Store is central to your system, there is a good chance you have a requirement to deliver events from here to other systems.

 Examples of this might be:
-1. Read Model
+1. Read model
-2. Other Bounded Contexts (for eventual consistency)
+2. Other bounded contexts (for eventual consistency)
-2. External systems out with your control
+2. External systems out of your control

 The Subscription Service sits in between your Event Store and endpoints, and manages the delivery of these events.